Severson-Group/MachEval/docs/source/code.rst

     a.
 Each machine must contain parameters (such as rotor, stator, winding, etc.) defined in the ``machine`` and ``radial_machine`` classes located in the  ``mach_eval/machines`` directory.
     b.
 Initialize dictionaries for ``dimensions``, ``parameters``, ``materials``, and ``winding`` to fully define a ``machine`` or ``radial_machine``.
     c.
 Check defined dictonaries against machine requirements, and throw error if machine is not fully defined.
-2. Machine characteristic dictionaries
+        * Required to validate if machine is fully defined
+        * Check defined dictonaries against machine requirements
+        * Throws error if machine is not fully defined
+    d.
+Machine properties are required for any machine variable desired in processing or post-processing
+2. Code comments on user input
     a.
-Dictionaries must be initialized such that a ``machine`` or ``radial_machine`` is fully defined
-    b.
-Required dictionaries are ``dimensions``, ``parameters``, ``materials``, and ``winding``
-3. Checks
-    a.
-Required to validate if machine is fully defined
-    b.
-Check defined dictonaries against machine requirements
-    c.
-Throws error if machine is not fully defined
-4. Machine properties
-    a.
-Required for any machine variable desired in processing or post-processing
-5. Code comments on user input
-    a.
 Provide short description of each argument for each dictionary
     b.
 Specify argument units if applicable

 Machine Operating Point Class
 *******************************************

-The purpose of the Machine Operating Point class is to define a the operating point for the machine defined in the previous step.
+The purpose of the Machine Operating Point class is to define an operating point for the machine defined in the previous step.
 Aspects to consider:

 1. Requirements to fully define operating point
     a.
 Operating point definitions will differ with applications